JoyalMPaul/Stock-API-Sorter/README.md

 ### Extra

 If needed, go into range.txt under my_texts folder.
 The top number is the minimum and the bottom number is the maximum for the companies sorted through so far.
-I recommend keeping the values at most 60 apart or else the api call limit for Finhubb free tier will be reached, and a error code will be returned.
+I recommend keeping the values at most 60 apart or else the API call limit for Finhubb free tier will be reached, and a error code will be returned.